anjchang/taper2/README.md

 # taper2
-just some contact info for taper2
+Files for my entry to Taper#2